Japan became the fifth country to reach the moon after its spacecraft landed on the lunar surface

 At an altitude of five kilometers (three miles), the lander was in a vertical descent mode, then at 50 meters (165 feet) above the surface, SLIM was supposed to make a parallel movement to find a safe landing spot, JAXA said.

-About a half-hour after its presumed landing, JAXA said that it was still checking the status of the lander.

-The project was the fruit of two decades of work on precision technology by JAXA.

 The mission's main goal is to test new landing technology that would allow moon missions to land “where we want to, rather than where it is easy to land,” JAXA has said.
-If the landing was a success, the spacecraft will seek clues about the origin of the moon, including analyzing minerals with a special camera.
+The spacecraft is supposed to seek clues about the origin of the moon, including analyzing minerals with a special camera.

 The SLIM, equipped with a pad to cushion impact, was aiming to land near the Shioli crater, near a region covered in volcanic rock.